B.A. Program Overview

-Come to the Communicology Department office in George Hall 326 to make an appointment with a Communicology Advisor.
-Have the advisor sign the “Declaration of Major” form and return the form to Keller Hall 3rd floor.
-Also, you will be asked to complete departmental forms including Communicology Declaration Information form .
+Come to the Communicology Department office in George Hall 326 to make an appointment with the COMG Undergraduate Chair.
+The Undergraduate Chair will provide you with the necessary paperwork and assign you a Communicology adviser, who will assist you with your declaration of COMG as your major.
 A GPA of 2.00 or above is required for admission as a Communicology Major.
 If you would like to receive a Communicology Major certificate of completion from the Department of Communicology, submit your request to the Department of Communicology Undergraduate Chair during your graduating semester or within a month after graduation.

 Requirements/Electives for the Communicology Major